Marvel Land: Reception

 In Japan, Game Machine listed Marvel Land on their March 15, 1990 issue as being the eighth most-successful table arcade game of the year.

 Legacy

 Marvel Land reappears as the setting of one of the chapters of the 2015 Nintendo 3DS game, Project X Zone 2.
 The game's party ends up visiting the park due to the park's name being confused with Marvel Land from Valkyrie no Bōken: Toki no Kagi Densetsu.
-The game also showed up as an occasional Video Challenge on the early-1990s Nickelodeon game show Nick Arcade.
+The Sega Genesis version of the game also showed up as an occasional Video Challenge on the early-1990s Nickelodeon game show Nick Arcade.